4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 				- **Exit Status**:
 					- Records the exit status or exit code of the process when it terminates
 - ### Process Creation Events
+	- Allocate a slot in the process table for new processes
 	- Assign a PID
-	- Allocate space
+	- Allocate space except for shared memory
-	- Init PCB
+	- Init PCB, if forked then increment any and all counters for the files owned by the parent and set child process to Ready state
 	- Set appropriate linkages
 	- Create/Expand other data structures
 - #### Reasons for process creation